Comfort-Jolade/Self-Assessment/README.md

 # Self-Assessment

 During the project, our team worked on Stocks predictions for three companies (Blackberry, Google and Netflix).
-I played different roles for the different segments, and I handled the exploration data analysis phase using pandas Jupiter notebook.
+I played different roles for the different segments, and I handled the Data Exploration phase with pandas using Jupyter Notebook.
 I scraped data directly from Yahoo Finance and cleaned the data by deleting null values from the data.
 I merged the data and used charts to have an insight on the trend and performance of each Company stocks using the historical data.

 I was also part of the Database phase by creating the ERD diagram with relationships for our Database table on PostgreSQL.